Tram: Cable-hauled

 Cable cars suffered from high infrastructure costs, since an expensive system of cables, pulleys, stationary engines and lengthy underground vault structures beneath the rails had to be provided.
 They also required physical strength and skill to operate, and alert operators to avoid obstructions and other cable cars.
 The cable had to be disconnected ("dropped") at designated locations to allow the cars to coast by inertia, for example when crossing another cable line.
-The cable would then have to be "picked up" to resume progress, the whole operation requiring precise timing to avoid damage to the cable and the grip mechanism.
+The cable then had to be "picked up" to resume progress, the whole operation requiring precise timing to avoid damage to the cable and the grip mechanism.
 Breaks and frays in the cable, which occurred frequently, required the complete cessation of services over a cable route while the cable was repaired.
-Due to overall wear, the entire length of cable (typically several kilometres) would have to be replaced on a regular schedule.
+Due to overall wear, the entire length of cable (typically several kilometres) had to be replaced on a regular schedule.
 After the development of reliable electrically powered trams, the costly high-maintenance cable car systems were rapidly replaced in most locations.

-Cable cars remained especially effective in hilly cities, since their nondriven wheels would not lose traction as they climbed or descended a steep hill.
-The moving cable would physically pull the car up the hill at a steady pace, unlike a low-powered steam or horse-drawn car.
+Cable cars remained especially effective in hilly cities, since their nondriven wheels did not lose traction as they climbed or descended a steep hill.
+The moving cable pulled the car up the hill at a steady pace, unlike a low-powered steam or horse-drawn car.
 Cable cars do have wheel brakes and track brakes, but the cable also helps restrain the car to going downhill at a constant speed.
 Performance in steep terrain partially explains the survival of cable cars in San Francisco.

-The San Francisco cable cars, though significantly reduced in number, continue to perform a regular transportation function, in addition to being a well-known tourist attraction.
+The San Francisco cable cars, though significantly reduced in number, continue to provide regular transportation service, in addition to being a well-known tourist attraction.
 A single cable line also survives in Wellington (rebuilt in 1979 as a funicular but still called the "Wellington Cable Car").
-Another system, actually two separate cable lines with a shared power station in the middle, operates from the Welsh town of Llandudno up to the top of the Great Orme hill in North Wales, UK.
+Another system, with two separate cable lines and a shared power station in the middle, operates from the Welsh town of Llandudno up to the top of the Great Orme hill in North Wales, UK.